Chindits: Military legacy

 Military historians disagree on the Chindits' military significance.
-The debate is part of the ongoing one of whether the deployment of special forces are a net asset to a campaign or whether the investment in time, material and men that such operations demand outweigh the advantages gained.
+The debate is part of the ongoing one of whether deployment of special forces is a net asset to a campaign or whether the investments in time, material and men that such operations demand outweigh the advantages gained.
 For example, it is questioned whether the interdiction of Japanese supply lines during Operation Thursday by the Chindits contributed more to Stilwell's advance than if the resources committed to the operation had been used to provide Stilwell with another regular division to fight alongside his X Force.
 However, the Japanese subsequently admitted that the Chindits had disrupted their plans for the first half of 1943.
-Japanese commander, Mutaguchi Renya, later stated that Operation Thursday had a significant effect on the campaign, saying "The Chindit invasion ... had a decisive effect on these operations ... they drew off the whole of 53 Division and parts of 15 Division, one regiment of which would have turned the scales at Kohima."
+Japanese commander Mutaguchi Renya later stated that Operation Thursday had a significant effect on the campaign, saying "The Chindit invasion ... had a decisive effect on these operations ... they drew off the whole of 53 Division and parts of 15 Division, one regiment of which would have turned the scales at Kohima."

-The views of the majority of the post-war British military establishment were made succinctly by Slim (commander of the Fourteenth Army), when he wrote "... the Chindits, gave a splendid example of courage and hardihood.
+The views of the majority of the post-war British military establishment were made known succinctly by Slim (commander of the Fourteenth Army), when he wrote "... the Chindits, gave a splendid example of courage and hardihood.
 Yet I came firmly to the conclusion that such formations, trained, equipped and mentally adjusted for one kind of operation were wasteful.
 They did not give, militarily, a worth-while return for the resources in men, materiel and time that they absorbed. ...
 [Special forces] were usually formed by attracting the best men ...
 The result of these methods was undoubtedly to lower the quality of the rest of the Army".
 He makes several other arguments against special forces, about the danger of ordinary battalions thinking that some tasks could only be performed by special forces, and that special forces can only stay in the field for relatively short periods compared to regular battalions.
 He sums up that "Anything, whatever the short cuts to victory it may promise, which thus weakens the Army spirit is dangerous".
 To underline his point he suggests that "This cult of special forces is as sensible as to form a Royal Corps of Tree Climbers and say that no soldier, who does not wear its green hat with a bunch of oak leaves stuck in it should be expected to climb a tree".
 He does acknowledge the need for small units to stir up trouble in the enemy's rear area but does not make it clear if he is talking about V Force or the actions of Force 136.